 About this Site

 The purpose of this site is to provide professionals involved in any aspect of conventional weapon design, modeling, employment, effectiveness assessment or acquisition, information on the academic discipline of Weaponeering, at least in the context of the JTCG/ME framework.
-It provides links to detailed description of the textbook, an advanced look at the second edition currently under development, the availability of upcoming short courses on the subject, and a set of useful links to related topics and organizations.
-Interested parties are welcome to contact Professor Driels at email@example.com
+It provides links to detailed description of the textbooks, the availability of upcoming short courses on the subject, and a set of useful links to related topics and organizations.
+Interested parties are welcome to contact Professor Driels at email@example.com.

 Information presented on this site does not represent official U.S. Government, Department of Defense or U.S. Naval Postgraduate School policies or opinion.